richgel999/bsra_meade_layne_finding_aid/README.md

 # BSRA / Borderland Sciences Finding Aid

-A finding aid for digitized publications of the **Borderland Sciences Research Associates (BSRA)**, founded by [Meade Layne](https://iapsop.com/archive/materials/people.html#layne_meade), hosted on the Internet Archive.
+A finding aid for digitized Public Domain (non-copyrighted) publications of the **Borderland Sciences Research Associates (BSRA)**, founded by [Meade Layne](https://iapsop.com/archive/materials/people.html#layne_meade), hosted on the Internet Archive.

 Much of this was digitized from the [Frederick Clark Durant III](https://en.wikipedia.org/wiki/Frederick_C._Durant) collection.